 - Think mobile-first.
 As more people look at forms on mobile devices, make sure they are able to fill them out without a struggle.

 Rules and Business Logic Tips:

 - Give rules descriptive names.
-Things like “Rule 16” or “Submit Rule” are generic and not helpful for anyone else who looks at the template.
-Consider names like “Skip page 3 if UserAge field is less than 21” or “Require manager approval if TotalExpenses values is greater than or equal to limit.”
+Things like “Rule 16” or “Submit Rule” is generic and not helpful for anyone else who looks at the template.
+Consider names like “Skip page 3 if UserAge field is less than 21” or “Require manager approval if TotalExpenses values are greater than or equal to limit.”

 - Group rules by conditions.
 If more than one rule uses the same condition, then you’ll only have to edit the condition once if it changes.

 - If rules don’t have conditions, make them separate actions to ease reordering them.